zincio/apidocs/source/includes/_object_reference.md

 email | String | The email for the retailer account password | String | The password for the retailer account verification_code | String | (Optional) The verification code required by the retailer for logging in.
 Only required in cases where the retailer prevents a login with an `account_locked_verification_required` error code. totp_2fa_key | String | (Optional) The secret key used for two factor authentication.
 If you have two factor authentication enabled, you must provide this key.
-You can find the 64 digit Amazon key by enabling two factor authentication and clicking on the "Can't scan the barcode?" link.
-Note this is not the 6 digit time based code.
+You can find the 64 digit Amazon key by enabling two factor authentication and <a href="images/amazon2fa.png" target="_blank">clicking on the "Can't scan the barcode?"</a> link. **Note: This is not the 6 digit time based code.**

 ## Promo code object